TNamdarian/seven-terraces/documentation/TESTING.md

 ### [Link Checker](https://validator.w3.org/checklink)
 - To check that all links are working and not broken.
 - [Link Validation Test](/documentation/images/validator_screenshots/linkchecker.png)
-   - Issue with https://fonts.googleapis.com/ in the header of the base template but this directly copied and pasted from the Google Fonts website to use a font.
-Therefore this can be safely ignored.
-   - Issue with Linkedin link was manually checked and resolved.
+   - Issue with Facebook link was manually checked and resolved.
    - Issue with Instagram link was manually checked and resolved.
 - Final version has no other link errors or warnings.